-Last Updated on November 1, 2021 by Dave Schoenbeck
+Last Updated on June 2, 2024 by Dave Schoenbeck

 1. Be clear, direct, and specific in the job description.

-If you require an employee willing to grow with the company – someone who can wear many hats, work independently to solve problems and be comfortable with frequent change – be upfront about that in the job description.
+If you require an employee willing to grow with the company – someone who can wear many hats, work independently to solve problems, and be comfortable with frequent change – be upfront about that in the job description.
 This will weed out candidates who can’t roll with the punches and offer the skills you need.
 Watch for my future post about “positional contracts” and how this new twist on the traditional job description can add exceptional clarity and buy-in from your future superstar.

 2. Ask the right questions.

-When hiring good employees, the first interview is all about getting to know the candidate.
+When hiring good employees, the first interview is about getting to know the candidate.
 What is their background?
 How do they see their world?
 What are their strengths and weaknesses?
 What value will they add as an employee?
 Then, if you like what you see and hear, invite them back for a second interview to ask some more hard-hitting, in-depth questions.

 3. Use behavioral assessments to learn more about candidates.